In celebration of the 250th Anniversary

 by American Music Preservationist, Roger Hall,

-These songs are useful for teachers, students, singers,
+These four songs are useful for teachers, students, singers,

 or anyone interested in American history.